devtorello/meent/README.md

-# 🐾 Mintsu
+# 🐾 Meent

 Hey, there!
-Welcome to Mintsu repository!
+Welcome to Meent repository!
 Here's where all the magic happens.
 In case you're wondering, this is intended to be my first open source project.

 While I'm studying Kotlin, I plan to create an application to help developers to find mentors and, also, to become a